julioberina/vaultkeep/README.md

 - [x] **Phase 1:** Build MVP with SQL Injection vulnerability.
 - [x] **Phase 2:** Remediate SQLi using Spring Data JPA (`NoteRepository`).
 - [x] **Phase 3:** Implement CI/CD pipeline with Snyk Security scanning.
-- [ ] **Phase 4:** Add Authentication (Spring Security) and demonstrate IDOR.
+- [x] **Phase 4:** Add Authentication (Spring Security) and demonstrate IDOR.
+- [ ] **Phase 5:** Remediate IDOR using `@PostAuthorize` or Service-layer checks.

 ---

 ## ⚠️ Disclaimer
 This application is for educational and demonstration purposes only.
-While the current version is remediated, previous commits contain intentional security vulnerabilities.
+While parts of the application are remediated, it currently contains intentional security vulnerabilities (IDOR) for research purposes.